 The Company operates in one segment.
-Management uses one measurement of profitability and does not segregate its business for internal reporting.
-As of December 31, 2014 and 2013, all of the Company's assets were maintained in the U.S. For the years ended December 31, 2014, 2013 and 2012, substantially all of revenues and operating expenses were generated and incurred in the U.S.
+Management uses one measure of profitability and does not segregate its business for internal reporting.
+As of December 31, 2016 and 2015, all of the Company's assets were maintained in the U.S. For the years ended December 31, 2016, 2015 and 2014, substantially all the Company's revenues and operating expenses were generated and incurred in the U.S.